I-go-Ope/I-go-Ope.github.io/index.md

 I am an experimental particle physicist and mathematician whose research combines detector instrumentation, computational physics, and large-scale simulations to investigate high-energy particles and astrophysical phenomena.

-I earned bachelor's degrees in **Engineering Physics** and **Mathematics** from **Elmhurst University**, where I conducted research on the Pacific Ocean Neutrino Experiment (P-ONE), ultra-high-energy cosmic rays, and scientific instrumentation.
+I earned bachelor's degrees in Engineering Physics and Mathematics from Elmhurst University, where I conducted research on the Pacific Ocean Neutrino Experiment (P-ONE), ultra-high-energy cosmic rays, and scientific instrumentation.

 </div>